 Disposable income is use to pay unsecured creditors.
 In most cases, you must include all disposable income in your Chapter 13 plan.

 When you file a Chapter 13 bankruptcy in Kansas, there are two bankruptcy courses you must take as part of the Chapter 13 process.
 A Credit Counseling Course require before you file your case.
 A Debtor Education Course is required after you file your case.
 Both courses are offer online for a small fee.

 However, you must use an agency or company approve by the United States Trustee’s Office.
 The Bankruptcy Court for Kansas has a link to the approved credit counseling agencies and financial management courses in Kansas on its website.

 Congress included federal bankruptcy exemptions in the Bankruptcy Code under 11 U.S.C. §562.
 Bankruptcy exemptions protect a certain amount of equity in specific property so that the debtor (the person who filed for bankruptcy relief) can keep that property.
 The amounts of the exemptions and the property you can protect are specified in the Bankruptcy Code.
 The amounts of the federal exemptions may be adjusted.
 The NCLC has a list of federal bankruptcy exemptions on its website.

-Kansas bankruptcy exemptions are generous compared to the federal bankruptcy exemptions and other state exemptions.
+Kansas bankruptcy exemptions are generous compare to the federal bankruptcy exemptions and other state exemptions.
 You can protect the equity in assets including, but not limited to: